VincentBounce/WindowsContextMenuTools/README.md

 ![Lock-BitLocker-Driv-screenshot](/readme-images/Lock-BitLocker-Drive-screenshot.png "BitLocker Drive unlocking from Windows File Explorer")

-- Adds the symetrical feature of existing *Unlock Drive context menu*, never offered by *Microsoft*.
-Lets you:
+- Adds the symmetrical feature of existing *Unlock Drive context menu*, never offered by *Microsoft*.
+It lets you:
-  - Lock your external *BitLocker encrypted drive* whenether you want.
+  - Lock your external *BitLocker encrypted drive* whenever you want.
   - Directly from *File Explorer*.
   - No need to disconnect/eject/unplug your drive anymore.